nanovazquez/nanovazquez.github.com/_posts/2012-07-03-playing-with-metro-style-apps-aka-listview-generator.markdown

 The guys up there seem to be aware of this and they developed some controls that can help us.
 In particular, I'm going to focus on the [WinJS.UI.ListView](http://msdn.microsoft.com/en-us/library/windows/apps/br211837.aspx) object.
 First of all, you need to know that it's designed to work with *square* containers, named *Tiles*.
 You can find a set of [predefined templates](http://msdn.microsoft.com/en-us/library/windows/apps/hh465463.aspx) that fit some of the basic scenarios.
 But if you want something different, like multi-size tiles for example, you need to perform some adjustments in the ListView so it can render all of them properly.

-## ListView generator
+## ListView layout generator

 I've created a W8 metro app that can help you when you're designing ListView layouts (specifically [GridLayouts](http://msdn.microsoft.com/en-us/library/windows/apps/br211751.aspx)).
 It still needs a lot of work, but the basic functionality is there.
-Currently, it supports the following:
+Currently, it supports the following features:

 * You can enable **multi-sized** items in the layout
 * You can modify the **max-rows** property